dimajix/flowman/docs/setup/building.md

 ### Build on Windows

-Although you can normally build Flowman on Windows, you will need the Hadoop WinUtils installed.
+Although you can normally build Flowman on Windows, you will need the Hadoop Winutils installed.
 You can download the binaries from https://github.com/steveloughran/winutils and install an appropriate version somewhere onto your machine.
 Do not forget to set the HADOOP_HOME environment variable to the installation directory of these utils!

-You should also configure git such that all files are checked out using "LF" endings instead of "CRLF", otherwise some unittests may fail and Docker images might not be useable.
-This can be done by setting the git configuration value "core.autocrlf" to "input"
+You should also configure git such that all files are checked out using "LF" endings instead of "CRLF", otherwise some unit tests may fail, and Docker images might not be useable.
+This can be done by setting the git configuration value `core.autocrlf` to `input`:

     git config --global core.autocrlf input

-You might also want to skip unittests (the HBase plugin is currently failing under windows)
+You might also want to skip unit tests (the HBase plugin is currently failing under windows)

     mvn clean install -DskipTests